LightArrowsEXE/moon_blog/_posts/2019-11-03-interpolation_and_fields.md

 <hr>

 The topic of today's post is on a case where we have a true 60fps video on our hands.
 The catch?
 Rather than distribute it in glorious 60p chad video, they distributed a 30i virgin video with interleaved fields.
 If you are familiar with the way interlaced frames look, you'll be forgiven for thinking it looks like it was interlaced.
 You can verify if it is by simply separating the fields and checking for any new information, but usually there's no need to—how often are you going to run into something like that that *isn't* interpolated anyway?
-However, for *High School Girl*, that is definitely not the case.
+However, for *High Score Girl*, that is definitely not the case.

 Give [this video](https://files.catbox.moe/esh6p8.mp4) a watch.
 The left frame indicates the original clip (just wish duplicated frames for showcasing), the middle clip contains an interpolated clip, and the right contains a diff.
 If you pause throughout the video or framestep, you'll notice that the original clip shows what appear to be interlacing artifacts on *every.
 Single.
 Frame.* There is no pattern to it, unlike with interlacing.
 Every frame has some form of field weaving.